1ssb/torchkan/README.md

 ### Introduction to the KANvolver Model

 The `KANvolver` model is a specialized neural network designed for classifying images from the MNIST dataset.
-It achieves an accuracy of 99.5% with a minimal error rate of 0.18%.
+It achieves an at best accuracy of ~99.489% with a minimal error rate of 0.18%.
 This model combines convolutional neural networks (CNNs) with polynomial feature expansions, effectively capturing both simple and complex patterns.

 I am conducting large-scale analysis to investigate how KANs can be made more interpretable.
 Please check out the code at `analysis_exp.py`: do suggest any other analyses or tests.